ronaldbosma/blog/content/blog/validate-apim-policies-with-psrule/index.md

 </choose>
 ```

-The `set-body` snippet is invalid because of the `<string>` generic, which is recognized as a start XML tag.
+The `set-body` snippet is invalid due to the `<string>` generic, which is interpreted as a start XML tag that lacks a closing tag.
 The second snippet is invalid because of the double quotes inside the `condition` attribute value.
-Even the examples in the official documentation have invalid XML.
+Even the examples in the official documentation contain invalid XML.
 See the [set-body policy examples](https://learn.microsoft.com/en-us/azure/api-management/set-body-policy#examples).

-The easiest way to get valid XML inside an element is to use `<![CDATA[]]>`.
+The easiest way to ensure valid XML inside an element is to use `<![CDATA[]]>`.
 The first snippet would look like this:

 ```xml
 <set-body><![CDATA[@{